-The SCWA youth program caters to youth age 7-18.
+The SCWA youth program caters to youth age 6-18.
 Young archers that participate in the youth program range in ability from being very good, to never picking up a bow before starting the program.
 The youth shoot the yardage that is approximate for their aptitude and not based on their age.
-It takes about 1 hour and 15 minutes to shoot a full round.
+A full round takes about 1 hour and 15 minutes to shoot.

 The SCWA Indoor Range is located in the basement at

 Youth participants will shoot league on the following Thursdays and Sundays in 2022 & 2023: